 The conditions of award, application and selection procedures are set out in this document.
-Conditions governing Two-Year Scholarships are set out in a separate set of Rules for the Two-Year Scholarship.
+Conditions governing One-Year Scholarships are set out in a separate set of Rules.

 GENERAL

 1. Up to fifty Marshall Scholarships will be awarded in 2025.
 They are tenable at any British university and for study in any discipline at graduate level, leading to the award of a British university degree (courses not funded are outlined below).